 So, why does the turtle recognize the owner with such stress to keep him in memory?

 The answer is straightforward- a turtle recognizes the owner for survival.
 In captivity, a turtle is entirely dependent on the owner for his food, health, and other survival facilities.
 Hence, the turtle must recognize you for a better survival chance.

 We have found three main reasons that influence a turtle to recognize you or its owner-

-- Differentiating between predators and friends: In the natural habitat, turtle continuously faces the danger of being eater by the bigger predators.
-As in the captivity, it doesn’t face such hazards and see you providing everything necessary to turtles’, it sees you as a friend.
+- Differentiating between predators and friends: In their natural habitat, turtle continuously faces the danger of being eaten by bigger predators.
+As in captivity, it doesn’t face such hazards and see you providing everything necessary to turtles’, it sees you as a friend.
 Hence, with an increasing number of interactions with the turtle, you will create a good bond with it.

 So, the answer to the anecdotal question, “Can a turtle recognize you,” is, of course, YES.
 Your turtle will not only recognize you but will remember you for a brief time, even if you remain absent.

 The recognition mainly comes from the auditory, eyesight, and smelling sense.
 But the vision plays the most crucial part in it.
 Also, a turtle recognizes you as a friend of it who provides ample food for it.
 So, if you want to build a strong bond with your pet turtle, be kind to it and ensure the secure provision of proper food items.

 Sometimes, a nice turtle treat will never be a bad idea!

 Hi, This is John B. Nelson and the author of this website.
 As a cute pet, I love the turtle very much.
 Based on my experience with the turtle, I am sharing my opinion about the turtle care and habitat tips on this blog.
 I think these tips will be helpful to those peoples who have eager to turtle and want to start a journey with the turtle.
 Find me on Twitter.
 Happy reading!